JMMP-Group/NEMO_validation/README.md

 # NEMO_validation
-Scripts for validation of NEMO output
+Scripts for validation of Coastal Ocean NEMO output